nomad1072/Pdf-node-shrey/README.md

 # To run this app

-1. Install node - Download the latest LTS version
+1. Install node - Download the latest LTS version - https://nodejs.org/en/download/
-2. Install yarn a package manager for node
+2. Install yarn a package manager for node - https://yarnpkg.com/lang/en/docs/install/#mac-stable
+3. It's better to install via homebrew if you are on a mac
+4. Install homebrew and then install yarn. - https://brew.sh/ and 'brew install yarn' would just do that.

 # Your pdf with current sample data would appear this way